-- Your assets are no higher than the threshold of £23,250. - Your needs are assessed to be above the threshold set by the local authority.
+- Your assets are no higher than the threshold of £23,250. - You meet the care needs criteria set by the local authority.

 To access this funding pathway, you will need to apply to your local authority.
 They will send you their financial assessment paperwork which you will need to complete and return to them as soon as possible.
-Once they have reviewed the assessment and confirmed you are eligible for local authority funding, they will agree a start date which is then subject to a care needs assessment by an allocated local authority social worker.
+Once they have reviewed the assessment and confirmed you are financially eligible for local authority funding, they will agree a start date in principle which is then subject to a care needs assessment by an allocated local authority social worker.
 The financial assessment, together with the social work assessment are presented to a panel for funding approval.